bookieio/Bookie/docs/api.rst

 :query param: api_key *optional* - the api key for your account to make the call with
 :query param: with_content - do you wish the readable content of the urls if available
+:query param: url - This is the url of the page that you are trying to bookmark.This is used to supply tags in the Chrome extension.
-:query param: last_bmark - do you want the information of the last bookmark saved.
-This is used to supply tag hints in the Chrome extension.
+:query param: description - This is the title of the page.This is used to supply tags in the Chrome extension.
 :query param: callback - wrap JSON response in an optional callback

 Status Codes